walbourn/walbourn.github.io/_posts/2012-04-25-xinput-and-windows-8.md

 <!--more-->

 <strong>REDIST:</strong> For XInput 1.4 on Windows 8.x, Windows 10, and Windows RT; no redistribution is required since XInput 1.4 is included with the OS.
-For XInput 9.1.0 on Windows Vista, Windows 7, or Windows 8, no redistribution is required since XInput 9.1.0 is included with the OS.
+For XInput 9.1.0 on Windows Vista, Windows 7, Windows 8.x, or Windows 10, no redistribution is required since XInput 9.1.0 is included with the OS.
 For XInput 1.3 on any version of Windows, use the <a href="https://walbourn.github.io/not-so-direct-setup/">legacy DirectX SDK REDIST</a>.

 Since Xinput version 1.4 is not available on Windows 7, Win32 desktop games that support older versions of Windows can use either XInput 1.3 or the still supported older XInput 9.1.0 which is included in Windows Vista, Windows 7, and Windows 8.